-- Accommodation in twin-share rooms with private facilities in hotels generally of 4-star standard - Buffet or served breakfast daily, lunches & evening meals as indicated in the itinerary where: B=breakfast, L=lunch & D=dinner - Drinks at welcome and farewell meals.
+- Accommodation in twin-share rooms with private facilities in hotels generally of 4-star standard - Breakfast, lunches & evening meals as indicated in the itinerary where: B=breakfast, L=lunch & D=dinner.
+Breakfast is NOT served at the Kyoto apartment-hotel. - Drinks at welcome and farewell meals.
 Other meals may not have drinks included. - Transportation by air-conditioned coach and rail as outlined in the itinerary - Departure airport transfer - Porterage of one piece of luggage per person at hotels (not at airports or train stations) - Lecture and site-visit program - Entrance fees to all sites - Use of audio headsets during site visits - Tour notes - Tips for the coach driver, local guides and restaurants for included meals